Local service page

 Cunningham Road needs this checked: EverSafe measures whether the net needs poles, wall anchors, frame support, slab fixing, top cover, or a mixed approach.
 The team also keeps access in mind because players still need to enter, retrieve balls, clean the area, and use the lane naturally.

-A low quote can miss the actual problem if it only counts square feet.
+A low estimate can miss the actual problem if it only counts square feet.
 In Cunningham Road, compare whether the contractor has reviewed batter stance, throwdown end, straight-drive line, lifted-ball height, side returns, car-facing edge, window-facing edge, entry gap, support condition, and practice intensity.

 For Cunningham Road, ask what happens at corners, many weak cricket-net jobs fail at returns, not in the middle.
 The ball escapes from the side gap, rebounds past a pole, or finds the unprotected low section.
 That is why corner planning is as important as the main net panel.